 Like anything in life, healthy eating is easier to sustain when it’s something you actually look forward to.
 It’s why I love making healthy upgrades to favorite foods, and including lots of bright colors, textures, and flavors to make nutritious food even more delicious than its processed counterpart.
 I wanted to hear from the experts— what are their tricks?
 Anything I’m missing?
 Anything you might want to add to your own repertoire?
-Below, seven top health food authors, bloggers, and businesses owners answer the question:
+Below, seven top paleo bloggers, authors and businesses owners answer the question:

 WHAT’S ONE WAY YOU MAKE HEALTHY EATING ENJOYABLE?